NOW IS THE TIME TO SHOW YOUR SUPPORT AND GET INVOLVED

 Some of these costs are inevitably estimates at this stage and some may be off-set through volunteers with specialist skills offering their services for free.

 We will also need volunteers to help with transferring the stock listings onto the new IT system - which will be vital to get the new library up and running as soon as possible.

 A: At this stage we don't know where the new library will be.
 We need to find new premises for the library which are both acceptable to SCC and also affordable (to be able to keep charges for users as low as possible).

 As now, wherever the library is physically located, it will be more convenient for some users to get to than others.
 But the new IT system should offer a much better catalogue for browsing the collection on-line and for reserving materials and paying borrowing charges.

 Our aim, however, is to:

 Ideally it would also have a room which could also be let out to users (e.g. for small-scale rehearsals, play-readings or other events).

-The Surrey Performing Arts Library is award winning and one of the three largest in England
+The award-winning Surrey Performing Arts Library is one of the three largest music score and drama text loan resources in England